joncardasis/ChromaColorPicker/README.md

 ## Additional Info
-Check out the [Wiki](https://github.com/joncardasis/JCColorPicker/wiki/Challenges-and-Solutions) if you're intrested in reading into how the color wheel was created.
+Check out the [Wiki](https://github.com/joncardasis/ChromaColorPicker/wiki/Challenges-and-Solutions) if you're intrested in reading into how the color wheel was created.

 ## License
-JCColorPicker is available under the MIT license.
+ChromaColorPicker is available under the MIT license.
 See the LICENSE file for more info.